Greece in the Eurovision Song Contest: 2010s

-In 2013, ERT was shut down by a government directive and replaced with the interim Dimosia Tileorasi (DT) and later by the New Hellenic Radio, Internet and Television (NERIT) broadcaster.
+In 2013, ERT was shut down by a government directive and replaced with the interim Dimosia Tileorasi (DT) and later by the NERIT broadcaster.
 During this time, from 2013 through 2015, the Greek television station MAD TV organised the selection process.
 On 28 April 2015, a legislative proposal that resulted in the renaming of NERIT to ERT was approved and signed into law by the Hellenic Parliament; ERT began broadcasting once again on 11 June 2015, and shortly after confirmed their intentions to once again participate in the Eurovision Song Contest.

 For 2016, ERT selected the Eurovision entry internally.
 They selected the band Argo with the song "Utopian Land".
 For the first time since the semi-finals were introduced in 2004, Greece failed to qualify for the final, after finishing 16th in the first semi-final.

 In 2017, ERT selected the composer Dimitris Kontopoulos and the choreographer Fokas Evangelinos internally.
 They chose Demy for representing Greece in Kyiv.
 ERT agreed, and on 6 March 2017, Greece chose their song via a national final.
 Three songs were competed: "Angels", "This Is Love" and "When the Morning Comes Around".
 The final result was combined by 70% from televoting and by 30% from international juries from nine countries.
 Finally, "This Is Love" gained 70% and won the national final.
 At Eurovision, she qualified for the Grand Final, where she finished in 19th place with 77 points.

 For 2018, the Greek broadcaster decided to hold a national final to choose the Greek entry to Lisbon and was to take place on 22 February 2018.
 However, on 16 February 2018 ERT confirmed Yianna Terzi as the Greek representative for the 2018 contest following the disqualification of Areti Ketime and Chorostalites, with the selected song being "Oniro mou".
 In Lisbon, Greece failed to qualify for the grand final for the second time on its participation history.
 In 2019, ERT selected internally Katerine Duska to represent Greece in Tel Aviv with the song "Better Love" finishing 21st.
 It was later revealed that Greece placed fifth in the semi-final, receiving a total of 185 points.